DiamondLightSource/spectroscopy-bluesky/workflows/helm/notebooks/README.md

 ## got it working partway

-still need the start stop step
+this is assuming we just read all the steps until the end - so that it is not adaptive still need the start stop step

 podman run -it --network blue-histogramming_default --mount type=tmpfs,target=/tmp   --mount type=bind,src=$(pwd)/workflows/helm/notebooks/,target=/app   --workdir /app   ghcr.io/astral-sh/uv:bookworm  uv run  curve_fitting.py 1 10 1